Large-scale network motif analysis using compression: Experiments

 Our first observation is that for the physician data set, there are no motifs under the degree-sequence null model.
 This likely because the physicians network is too small: the use of a bound for the null model means that the alternative model requires a certain amount of data before the differences become significant.
 Note, however, that if we were to compare against a complete model (instead of the bound), a constant term would be added to all compression lengths under the null model.
 In other words, the ordering of the motifs by relevance would remain the same.

-In both the kingjames and the yeast graphs, many motifs contain cliques or near-cliques.
-This suggests that the data contains local communities of highly connected nodes which the null model cannot explain.
+In both the kingjames and the yeast graphs, many motifs contain (near-)cliques.
+This suggests the data contains communities of highly interconnected nodes which the null model cannot explain.

-We also observe a degree of agreement between the degree sequence model and the edgelist model, suggesting that the edgelist model may be an acceptable proxy for the degree sequence model.
-In the next section we put this idea to the test, evaluating our method with the edgelist model against the traditional method.

-Finally, we would like to emphasize the scale of the null-hypothesis rejections.
-In the kingjames test, the most significant motif under the DS model has a log-factor of over 3500 bits.
-This corresponds to a rejection of the null model at a significance at $\alpha = 2^{-3500} \approx 10^{-1050}$.
-Note that accurate estimates of low significances are a common problem in the traditional approach, since this requires very high numbers of samples from the null model \citep{picard2008assessing}.

-For the experiments in this section, the maximum java heap space was set to 2 Gigabytes.
+For the experiments in this section, the maximum Java heap space was set to 2 Gigabytes.
 The computation of the log-factor of each motif was done in parallel, as was the sampling for the degree sequence model, with at most 16 threads runnning concurrently, taking advantage of the 8 available (physical) cores.

-Now, clearly, these analyses took relatively long, for data sets that are of medium size.
-The bottleneck here is the computation of the degree-sequence model.
+These experiments took relatively long to run (ranging from 31 minutes to nearly 24 hours).
+The bottleneck is the computation of the degree-sequence model.
 If we eliminate that, as we do in Section~\ref{section:large}, we see that we can run the same analysis in minutes on graphs that are many orders of magnitude larger than these.
 Moreover, the plots show a reasonable degree of agreement between the EL model and the DS model, suggesting that the former might make an acceptable proxy.
-But are the motifs returned still, in some sense, informative?
-We investigate this in the next section, comparing the traditional method of motif detection to our method, using the EL model.
+The next section tests whether the resulting motifs are still, in some sense, informative.